citp/privacy-policy-historical/t/th/the/thebookseller.com.md

 When you sign up to any of our services, we ask for your consent to send you direct marketing communication over a variety of channels.
 We will honour your right to withdraw your consent at any time.

 When you enquire about or request a service from us, we may rely on our legitimate business interests to send you marketing communications (via post, email or telephone).
 These communications will always be related to our services and we believe will be of interest to you.
 We will provide you with the opportunity to opt-out of this at any time.
+An example of this would be contacting previous business event attendees about the same event the following year.
+NB: We will only contact business contacts, and not consumers or sole traders when relying on our legitimate interests.

 If you want to stop receiving direct marketing from us, you can use the unsubscribe link at the bottom of any email you receive, amend your preferences by logging in to your Account on thebookseller.com, tell us when we call you or alternatively you can contact the representative responsible for Data Protection using the details available in the Privacy Summary.